MetaDocencia/SitioWeb/content/en/authors/jformoso/_index.md

 ---
 **Experience and Track Record**

-Jesica has a Bachelor's degree in Psychology from the University of Buenos Aires.
+Jesica is a cognitive psychologist from the University of Buenos Aires and a tenured Research Assistant at CONICET.
 She is dedicated to teaching and research, standing out as an organizer of the Buenos Aires chapter of R-Ladies.
 She is also a certified instructor for RStudio and The Carpentries.

 As a community organizer at R-Ladies, Jesica promotes diversity and participation of women in the field of data science.
 Her certification as an instructor reflects her commitment to education and dissemination of data science skills.